Mithgol/node-fidonet-jam/README.md

 Possible number values (of the given and the found numbers) start from (and including) `1` and go to (and including) `.size()` without gaps.
 (The internal `MessageNumber` values are used only internally in this method.)

+### getOrigAddr(header, decodeOptions, callback)

+Using the given message's header, finds the Fidonet address of that message's origin (sender), using the following sources in the following order:

+* If `.decodeHeader` returns an object with existing `.origAddr` property, that property is used.

+* If `.decodeHeader` returns an object with existing `.msgid` property and that property's first part (before a whitespace) resembles a Fidonet address, that part is used.

+* If `.decodeMessage` returns a text and that text's last line resembles a Fidonet origin line and that line's last part (before a closing parenthesis) resembles a Fidonet address, that part is used.

+Then `callback(error, origAddr)` is called.
+(When all of the above three sources are not available, `origAddr === null`.)

+The optional `decodeOptions` parameter controls decoding (it is passed to `.decodeHeader` and `.decodeMessage` verbatim).

+This method is only necessary when the `.origAddr` property is unreliable by itself, i.e. when the echomail processor (such as `hpt/w32-mvcdll 1.4.0-sta 25-02-07` for example) sometimes does not fill `OADDRESS` subfield in the header.

+This method treats a message's origin line as a source less reliable than that message's MSGID.
+That's because an error in quoting may cause an error in echomail processing where the quoted origin would replace the original origin.
+(See the FAQ of SU.FidoTech for details.)

 ## Locking files

 The module **does not** lock any files and **does not** create any “lock files” (flag files, semaphore files).
 The module's caller should control the access to the message base.